• Skip to primary navigation

 Serve the ¼" pieces of corned beef with a side of brown spicy mustard, dijon mustard, or a yellow mustard.

-This beef recipe is packed with flavor and of course has that nice smoked touch that will take it to the next level.
+This smoked corned beef recipe is packed with flavor and of course has that nice smoked touch that will take it to the next level.
 This is a definite must have on the dinner table for St. Patty's day!

 Side Dishes